AverageCreator/SAW-Flight-Logger/README.md

 # SAW-Flight-Logger
-The Full-Automated Webhook Flight Logger (SAW or JARVIS for the besties) is a GeoFS script that allows to pilots to log their flight via Webhook.
+The Half-Automated Webhook Flight Logger (SAW or JARVIS for the besties) is a GeoFS script that allows to pilots to log their flight via Webhook.
 This requires a shorter amount of time to log a flight.

 How to install it?
 Copy the main.js and paste it into tampermonkey